Klok-e/Telegrach/README.md

 ## Building client manually
 1. Execute the `compile.sh` bash script in the `protobuffers` directory
-2. Build the application like a dotnet core project (dotnet CLI must be installed):
+2. Build the application like a dotnet core project (dotnet CLI is required):
 ```bash
 cd DesktopFrontend
 dotnet build --configuration Release